JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 ./gradlew assemble -Pkotlin.experimental.tryK2=true
 ```

-This Gradle property automatically sets the language version to 2.0 and updates the [build report](#build-reports)
+This Gradle property automatically sets the default language version to 2.0 and updates the [build report](#build-reports)
 with the number of Kotlin tasks compiled using the K2 compiler compared to the current compiler.

+> Build reports don't provide information about Kotlin/Native tasks yet.
+Despite that,
+> we still recommend you using Kotlin 2.0 as the default version.
+>
+{type="tip"}

 Learn more about the stabilization of the K2 compiler in the [Kotlin blog](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/)